stakater/kubestackplus-docs/content/help/k8s-concepts/high-availability.md

 SAAP can help further protect you against many common Kubernetes issues by adding Stakater Site Reliability Engineer (SRE) support and the option to deploy a multi-zone cluster, but there are a number of ways in which a container or infrastructure can still fail.
 By understanding potential points of failure, you can understand risks and appropriately architect both your applications and your clusters to be as resilient as necessary at each specific level.

-!!! note "NOTE"
+!!! note
     An outage can occur at several different levels of infrastructure and cluster components.

 SAAP provides several approaches to add more availability to your cluster by adding redundancy and anti-affinity.
 Review the following image to learn about potential points of failure and how to eliminate them.